 - Idaho Falls, Idaho – Fanning Field is located nearly 100 miles to the southwest of the southern entrance to the Park.
 Service to this airport is provided by Horizon, Allegiant Air, Delta, SkyWest, and United Express.

-- West Yellowstone, MT airport is only serviced from June to early September.
+- West Yellowstone, MT airport is serviced only in the months of June to early September.

 Getting Around Yellowstone

-All major car rental companies have offices in the neighboring communities, some in town and some at the airports.
+All major national car rental companies have offices in the neighboring communities, some in town and some at the airports, plus a number of local independents.
 If you want to be able to enjoy Yellowstone National Park at your own pace, it is wise to plan ahead to rent a car.

 During the summer season, commercial businesses offer tours originating from Bozeman & West Yellowstone, MT, and Jackson Hole & Cody, WY.